Are the Canadian wildfires still burning? Here's a status update

 The thick smoke and haze that turned the New York City skyline orange in early June and brought some of the worst air quality levels the country has seen in decades was spawned by a series of wildfires burning in Canada.
 The fires are still burning, with smoke now affecting states like Michigan and Illinois.

-D.C.
-Later in June, the smoke affected the Midwest and cities like Minneapolis and Chicago.
+Later in June, the smoke affected the Midwest, with air quality alerts in cities like Detroit, Minneapolis and Chicago.

 As forecasts anticipated, the smoke in the U.S. has fluctuated, but the fires in Canada are still burning.
 Here's what to know about the ongoing wildfires.